 I got budgeting wrong for way too long and there’s a good chance you’ve been getting it wrong too.

-Want to learn how to create a budget that works for you and your lifestyle, check out my Budget Hacking course that is designed to help you do exactly that.
+Want to learn how to create a budget that works for you and your lifestyle, check out The Bucket List Budget course that is designed to help you do exactly that.

 It’s true, small purchases under $5 can break your budget when you take the time to add them up.
 But these small budget changes shouldn’t be the main focus of your spending.